-I guess it’s a pretty good sign when a brand sells through its entire production run this early in the season… renowned for their custom ‘board options, Oz has several splitboard models, from the asymmetric OzSym to this, the Fantasy Blaster.
+I guess it’s a pretty good sign when a brand sells through its entire production run this early in the season… Renowned for their custom ‘board options, Oz has several splitboard models, from the asymmetric OzSym to this, the Fantasy Blaster.
 Flat, fat and floaty, this carbon enhanced split looks as dreamy as its graphics suggest.
 Stoked to see another Colorado company make the cut for the best splitboards of the year.

 Splitboards and splitboarding have grown up a bit now, and the awkward, web-footed, clumsy contraptions have morphed into some pretty good looking ganders.

 Aside from producing some of the best boards in the world, Mervin Manufacturing also has some of the best infographics.
 Horses flying aeroplanes?
 Awesome.
-If you’re looking for a splitboard that features industry-leading ecological construction, proven technological performance (Magne-Traction, etc) and an established reputation as a multi-year production model.
+Since you’re looking for a splitboard that features industry-leading ecological construction, proven technological performance (Magne-Traction, etc).
+Combined with an established reputation as a multi-year production model.
 The Lib Tech T. Rice this is a board you’ll want to check out.
-Made in the USA and with an obvious connection between Travis and Wyoming, expect to see this Parillo-spiced top-sheet on skin-tracks throughout the region.
+Made in the USA and with an obvious connection between Travis and Wyoming.
+Also expect to see this Parillo-spiced top-sheet on skin-tracks throughout the region.

-I love Arbor’s design aesthetic; their decks always look like they’d be totally relaxed sitting in a micro-roastery surrounded by distressed-wood-pallet walls and masonry jars full of micro-brewed shaving lather… So yeah, they make beautiful, hip boards, but the artisanal vibe doesn’t end at the top-sheet, it’s at work throughout the entire split.
-The Abacus bonds an old-world craftsman vibe with real-world materials, their Wyoming-heavy pro-team vetting the boards and getting the goods; Mark Carter and Bryan Iguchi are no slouches, the Abacus sticking it to lazy koalas by way of a genuine eucalyptus top-sheet and a variety of other mind-full materials.
+Everyone loves Arbor’s design aesthetic.
+Their decks always look like they’d be totally relaxed sitting in a micro-roastery surrounded by distressed-wood-pallet walls and masonry jars full of micro-brewed shaving lather… Furthermore, they make beautiful, hip boards, but the artisanal vibe doesn’t end at the top-sheet.
+Actually it’s at work throughout the entire split.
+The Abacus bonds an old-world craftsman vibe with real-world materials, their Wyoming-heavy pro-team vetting the boards and getting the goods.
+Guys like Mark Carter and Bryan Iguchi are no slouches.
+The Abacus sticks it to lazy koalas by way of a genuine eucalyptus top-sheet and a variety of other mind-full materials.
 In all seriousness, though, their ecology-based mindset is inspiring, their “Returning Roots” program a great way to give back.

 The Explorer Split is a terrifically versatile entry-level splitboard.
 Because of the price and reliably we put this board on the list of the best splitboards of the year.
-The design isn’t that of an over-the-top, concept-heavy quiver addition, rather, it’s a well-designed stepping-stone for those new to the backcountry or to folks on a reasonable budget.
-Like the Lib Tech Travis Rice Split, the Explorer features Magne-Traction (albeit a more mellow version), and the finished product incorporates some thoughtful environmental considerations, too; recycled steel edges, Bio-wax factory wax, and a 1% For The Planet commitment.
-I also like the skins-tensioning notches built into the design, a nice way to cut down on overloading the swear-jar when making tracks!
+The design isn’t that of an over-the-top, concept-heavy quiver addition.
+Rather, it’s a well-designed stepping-stone for those new to the backcountry or to folks on a reasonable budget.
+Almost like the Lib T Rice Split, the Explorer features Magne-Traction. (albeit a more mellow version).
+Hence the finished product incorporates some thoughtful environmental considerations, too.
+Including recycled steel edges, Bio-wax factory wax.
+Plus a 1% For The Planet commitment.
+Last but not least it offers rad the skins-tensioning notches built into the design.
+This is a nice way to cut down on overloading the swear-jar when making tracks!

 Both a color and a garnish, Olive has been pressing skateboards and snowboards for two decades in Edmonton, Alberta.
 Their Numbchuck split features an elongated nose and shorter, flat tail.
-The overall profile is flat giving you great float in the deep stuff.
+Because the overall profile is flat giving you great float in the deep stuff.
 At the same time the board can hold an edge when you need it.
-As a small brand it’s unlikely you’ll see it in a shop near you, but the US-Canadian exchange rate is so screamingly good right now this is a split you may want to snag for your quiver.
+As a small brand it’s unlikely you’ll see it in a shop near you.
+However the US-Canadian exchange rate is so screamingly good right now this is a split you may want to snag for your quiver.
 I mean, nunchucks?
 Who are we to say no?
 K-clips lock this unit together and it is Jasper-approved.
 This is the first time Olive made the list of the best splitboards of the year and surely not the last.

-Made in Norway, Furberg is advancing some pretty cool design features into their ‘boards, and the Freeride Split benefits from the bunch of them.
+Made in Norway, Furberg is advancing some pretty cool design features into their ‘boards.
+As a result the Freeride Split benefits from the bunch of them.
 They made the list of the best splitboards of the year for the first time.
-Never mind it looks like a bleached pickle, the innovative sidecut, camber and materials selection has already won them some serious accolades in big-mountain Euro circles.
-My buddy Wiggles just wrapped up a season in New Zealand and is officially a Furberg super-fan, the man usually destroying a board or three each season; his Freeride split is returning to Canada intact, something to be said for durability in design.
+Never mind it looks like a bleached pickle.
+The innovative sidecut, camber and materials selection has already won them some serious accolades.
+Especially in big-mountain Euro circles.
+In fact, My buddy Wiggles just wrapped up a season in New Zealand and is officially a Furberg super-fan.
+Also this guy usually destroying a board or three each season; his Freeride split is returning to Canada intact.
+There’s something to be said for durability in design.